Irish Good Luck: Do You Know Where This Expression Came From? Find Out Here!

 Irish Good Luck - Green Horseshoe

-The truth is, the phrase has more than just one meaning and there are also multiple stories about where it comes from.
+The truth is, the phrase has more than just one meaning and there are also multiple stories about where it comes from in Irish folklore.

 So read on!
-And if you should find yourself wanting more information about Irish heritage and customs, please visit our Irish trivia and traditions page here...
+And if you should find yourself wanting more information about Irish heritage and customs, please visit that page here...

 Meanwhile, let's talk about Irish good luck!